ChenXiang96/SlicerColoc-Z-Stats/README.md

 * **Xiang Chen** - [Xiang Chen](https://github.com/ChenXiang96).
 * **Oscar Meruvia-Pastor** - [Oscar Meruvia-Pastor](https://github.com/omerpas/).
 * **Touati Benoukraf** - [Touati Benoukraf](https://github.com/benoukraflab).

-## Limitations
-* For compatibility, each multi-channel Z-stack is allowed to contain up to 15 channels.
-* A maximum of 3 channels can be selected simultaneously for the computation.

 ## References
 [1] ColocalizationTheory [Internet]. [last accessed 2024 Jan 18],.
 Available from: https://svi.nl/ColocalizationTheory